Thursday, May 23, 2013

 Spectrum's faculty advisor was named Ted.
 He never really socialized with me, nor did he ever agree to my ideas for co-sponsored events with the other groups that I belonged to.
 Spectrum kept itself as a closed circle.
 Nowadays, Ted is more friendly via Facebook.
 That's him below with his lace-wearing husband, Marc.
 Marc thinks I'm absolutely scrumptious and wishes we lived closer together!
 (They live 8 hours away, at the other end of the state in Buffalo).
 I wish I'd known an accepting person like Marc in college.

 Thankfully, I did earn friendships.
 I'm sociable, and I get along with a variety of people.
-I had chats with the cleaning staff whom I encountered in the morning.
-I helped Krista bake brownies in the dorm's kitchen, and I tasted Jim's trays of Jell-O shots in his refrigerator.
+I chatted with the cleaning staff whom I encountered every morning.
+I helped Krista bake brownies in our dorm's kitchen, and I tasted Jim's trays of Jell-O shots (for "quality assurance").
 At Easter, some girls on the third floor invited me for dinner, and we cooked ham, vegetables, potatoes and dinner rolls, and we enjoyed wine that I bought.
 In class, I was a conversationalist with kids from ALL OVER the country and world, and I was quickly desired as a contributor for "group work" assignments/homework.

 Looking back, I wish that the university had promoted its Foreign Exchange Student Program, because it would've been hugely beneficial for me.